Vlahaka/The-Paradox-of-Inescapable-Being-/README.md

 - Empirical evidence: I must always acknowledge and describe why the necessary existence manifests as it does, as observed by the scientific community.

 - Realistic applicability: I must always describe the behaviour of the everyday person.

+## Feel free to disagree, agree, attack, accept, reject, argue against or for.
+You are welcomed to engage however you want.

 The body of text can be read here:
 [![Read PDF](https://img.shields.io/badge/PDF-Read-red?logo=adobeacrobatreader&logoColor=white)](Nilogism%20-%20The%20necessary%20existence%20%281%29.pdf)